 When I first started playing around with fragrances and essential oil blends, I had no idea what I was doing.
 I’d mix together random oils, just to see what they would smell like.
 I didn’t know it at the time, but these were my first steps in the world of perfumery.

-Since then, not too much has changed, except my understanding of how fragrances work has come on leaps and bounds.
+Since then, not too much has changed, except my understanding of how fragrances work when making perfume has come on leaps and bounds.

 So today I thought I’d share how to make perfume with essential oils.
 This is one of my favorite perfume blends, one that is the product of years of hard work.